opitzconsulting/jquery-mobile-angular-adapter/README.md

 ##Reporting Issues
 - Issues can be reported at the Github project.
-- Please provide a jsfiddle, using [this template](http://jsfiddle.net/tigbro/ZHKBA/).
+- Please provide a [JS-Fiddle](http://jsfiddle.net/tigbro/ZHKBA/) or a [Plunk](http://plnkr.co/edit/ZrKB8H4fjnlak6WgKOTj).
+A plunk is great if you have external jqm pages in your example.

 ##Usage